 - First, return to the Finder.
-You can do this by clicking on the smiling Macintosh icon in your dock. - From the "Go" menu at the top of the screen, select "Connect to Server...". - For the server address, type in "Guest@fuji" and click "Connect". - A selection box should appear.
+You can do this by clicking on the smiling Macintosh icon in your dock. - From the "Go" menu at the top of the screen, select "Connect to Server...". - For the server address, type in "afp://Guest@fuji" and click "Connect". - A selection box should appear.
 Select "Courses" and click "Ok". - You should now see a Finder window with a "cs134" folder.
-Open this folder .

-- You should now see the drop-off folders for the three labs sections.
-As in the past, drag your "Lab9Spam" folder into the appropriate lab section folder.
+Open this folder. - You should now see the drop-off folders for the three lab sections.
+Drag your "Lab9Spam" folder into the appropriate lab section folder.
 When you do this, the Mac will warn you that you will not be able to look at this folder.
 That is fine.
-Just click "OK". - Log off of the computer before you leave.
+Just click "OK".

+• Log off of the computer before you leave.

-You can submit your work up to 11 p.m. on Wednesday if you're in the Monday afternoon lab; up to 6 p.m. on Thursday if you're in the Monday night lab; and up to 11 p.m. on Thursday if you're in the Tuesday lab.
+You can submit your work up to 11 p.m. on Wednesday if you're in the Monday night lab; up to 6 p.m. on Thursday if you're in the Tuesday morning lab; and up to 11 p.m. on Thursday if you're in the Tuesday afternoon lab.
 If you submit and later discover that your submission was flawed, you can submit again.
-We will grade the latest submission made before your lab section's deadline.
+We will grade the latest submission made before your lab deadline.
 The Mac will not let you submit again unless you change the name of your folder slightly.
 It does this to prevent another student from accidentally overwriting one of your submissions.
-Just add something to the folder name (like "v2") and the resubmission will work fine.
+Just add something to the folder name (like the word "revised") and the re-submission will work fine.